How Much Does It Cost to File a Chapter 7 Bankruptcy?

 Can I Pay My Chapter 7 Attorney’s Fee in Installments?

-Historically, bankruptcy judges have required debtors to pay their entire attorney fee prior to filing bankruptcy.
-Judges have determined that a lawyer who collects any part of his bankruptcy fee after the bankruptcy filing is attempting to collect a pre-bankruptcy debt that is automatically included in the bankruptcy.
-This has caused undue hardship on many consumers who need to file bankruptcy right away but do not have the entire attorney fee available.
+Historically, judges have required debtors to pay their entire attorney fee prior to filing.
+Judges have determined that a lawyer who collects any part of his fee after the bankruptcy filing is attempting to collect a pre-bankruptcy debt that is automatically included in the bankruptcy.
+This has caused undue hardship on many consumers who need to file right away but do not have the entire attorney fee available.